boolean-uk/java-cloud-aws-day-2/README.md

 1. **Create an EC2 Instance:**
    - Open the AWS Management Console and navigate to the EC2 service.
    - Click "Launch Instance."
-   - Choose an Amazon Machine Image (AMI), such as Amazon Linux 2 or Ubuntu Server.
+   - Choose an Amazon Machine Image (AMI), such as Amazon Linux 3 Server.
    - Select an instance type (e.g., t2.micro for free-tier).
    - Configure instance details, ensuring that it’s deployed into the correct VPC and subnet.
    - Add storage if necessary, or proceed with default settings.